zinc-collective/www.zinc.coop/src/index.md

 ---
 # The Zinc Collective

+🤗 We are an open-source volunteer coding group of diverse individuals.

+🗓️ We meet weekly to work on coding projects.

 We strive for a post-scarcity society by:

 *   Creating and capturing value with human-centered, sustainable digital products and services.